BharatKalluri/gardener/readme.md

 > Note: This is still an alpha product

 Gardener is a command line tool meant to organize your digital garden.
+The aim of this tool is to make managing a digital garden editor/tool independent.

 Features:
 - Back link's and wiki links support